citusdata/pg_shard/README.md

 Alternatively, you could start up one PostgreSQL database per machine; this is more applicable for production workloads.
 If you do this, you'll need to configure your Postgres instances so that they can talk to each other.
 For that, you'll need to update the `listen_addresses` setting in your `postgresql.conf` file, and change access control settings in `pg_hba.conf`.

+Whatever you decide, the master must be able to connect to the workers over TCP without any interactive authentication.
+In addition, a database using the same name as the master's database must already exist on all worker nodes.

 Once you decide on your cluster setup, you will need to make two changes on the master node.
 First, you will need to add `pg_shard` to `shared_preload_libraries` in your `postgresql.conf`:

     shared_preload_libraries = 'pg_shard'    # (change requires restart)